raspberrypilearning/flappy-astronaut/worksheet.md

 	```

-1. Save and run your code, then type `draw_column()` into the interpreter, to check that it's all working.
+1. Save and run your code, then type `draw_column()` into the interpreter, to check that everything is working.

 ![gap](images/gap.gif)